DHTMLX/gantt-docs/data/desktop/dragging_dependent_tasks.md

 });
 ~~~

+####Step 3

-3) Finally, to round positions of the child items to scale, the api/gantt_onaftertaskdrag_event.md event should be used:
+Finally, when the user releases the mouse and drag-and-drop is finished, we need to round positions of the child items to scale.
+We can do it using api/gantt_onaftertaskdrag_event.md event:

 ~~~js
 gantt.attachEvent("onAfterTaskDrag", function(id, mode, e){